pyiapa/statcalculator/README.md

 ## Design Decisions ##

-* At the moment, the code computes 4 different summary statistics for the expenses input provided.
+* At the moment, the code computes 4 different summary statistics for the expenses input provided:
+  - Most visited country
+  - Most visited country in 2018
+  - Costliest month
+  - Daily spending for the last 60 days

-Each statistic is implemented as a separate class (i.e. separation of concerns).
+* Each statistic is implemented as a separate class (single responsibility).

 * To make the application cleaner and open for extension I have created a manager class (StatManager) to manage the calculation of each statistic.
 This resembles